 Once placenta previa has been diagnosed, further bleeding and complications may be avoided by ensuring the mother has complete bed rest, sometimes in the hospital.
 Also, pelvic examinations or any sexual activity that may lead to irritation of the cervix or the uterine walls should be avoided.

 Once the pregnancy comes to term, or if the bleeding is excessive, the baby will be delivered by caesarean section, especially in cases of complete placenta previa.
 Vaginal delivery for women with placenta previa might result in placental tear and hemorrhage, putting the mother and the baby at risk.
+Vaginal delivery may be possible for a woman with a low-lying placenta.

 With early and more accurate diagnosis of placenta previa, this condition is no longer as big a threat to the mother and the baby as it historically was.
 The biggest danger remains premature delivery of the baby because of the heavy bleeding.
+Corticosteroids may be given to help the baby’s lung development if premature delivery cannot be avoided.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Placenta-Previa